 However, children are always full of questions about life and so there is a degree of flexibility as we tailor the PSHEE sessions to suit the children in the class and the week in which the lesson is taking place.

 Children require fit and healthy bodies in order to thrive physically and mentally.
 At Highfield, we run an exciting PE and Games programme which runs alongside extra-curricular activities to ensure that your child is able to keep fit, active and engaged with physical activity during their time at Highfield.

 Within the PE curriculum (one lesson per week), children will participate in striking and fielding games, perfecting their hand/eye coordination and their ability to receive a ball.
 They will also practise and develop their dance and gymnastic skills and, in the Summer term, they will prepare for Sports Day.

 In their double Games lesson, they will develop their ability to aim with accuracy and their ability to travel with the ball.
 They will also develop their ability to work as part of a team.
 They will continue to improve their flexibility and body control in gymnastics.

 Lessons take place in the School Sports Hall, on the Netball Court and on the School Fields.
-We are in the design stage of creating an All-Weather Pitch which will increase our sporting provision further still.
 Please visit our Extra Curricular Activities Page for the Activities that are open to your child in Year Two.

 As a pupil enters Year Two, it helps if parents understand their child’s new routine as much as the child.
 We hold a Curriculum Evening at the start of each new year which is designed to answer any questions you may have.
 The following points are ways in which you can help your child to stay organised, motivated and happy in Year Two.